 His doctorate research is titled “Why Don’t You Just Stop Drinking?”.
 He worked closely with Alcoholics Anonymous and asked chronic alcohol users and clinicians for their views on the barriers to stop drinking.
 He found that there was a general lack of awareness of “denial”.
 From his research he developed a “denial spectrum” which he hopes to publish.
 Denial is typified by minimisation and rationalisation of alcohol use, it is an unintentional subconscious state.
 In some cases it is a way of avoiding the pain of alcohol withdrawal.
 In other cases the effects of alcohol (intoxication) may well be masking painful memories of trauma which is often the case with PTSD.
 Denial can also be a symptom of brain injury caused by chronic alcohol use.

 Matt believes in continuous improvement and is always training.
 He has completed an intensive 9 month course of training with the world famous “Trauma Centre at the Justice Resource Institute”, Boston, USA, renowned for trauma research.
 The Trauma Centre is directed by Harvard Psychiatrist Professor Bessel Van Der Kolk who is amongst the top specialists globally in the trauma field and author of the book regarded as the bible on trauma, “The Body Keeps The Score”.
 Dr Bessell Van Der Kolk strongly recommends EMDR for trauma.
 Matt has completed training in Executive Coaching with Cambridge University in England.
 He trained in hypnotherapy with the Holmes Clinic, Beverley Hills, California.
 Matt has also trained in high intensity cognitive behaviour therapy with the National Health Service (UK).
 Prior to coming to Brisbane Counselling Centre Matt was a senior psychologist within a university counselling centre.
-He has just been accepted to study for the Diploma in Law (one of the oldest Law qualifications in Australia) at the Law Extension Committee based at the University of Sydney as he has a keen interest in human rights and health law.

 Dr Matt Worthington in the news, media and public engagements